Find your fixed rate mortgage with Mortgage Advice Bureau

 Cons of a 5 year fixed deal

 • The main con of a 5 year fixed deal is the same as the main benefit – the rate you pay on your mortgage will stay the same for 5 years.
-So if mortgage rates fall over the next couple of years, you may end up paying more than you would have if you’d taken out a 2 year fix and then remortgaged onto a better deal.
+So if mortgage rates fall over the next couple of years, you may end up paying more than you would have if you’d taken out a 2 year fix and then remortgaged onto a cheaper deal.

 • As it’s a fixed rate deal and not a variable rate, the rate you’ll pay can’t go up during the term.
 However, that also means the rate you’ll pay won’t go down either, such as if the Bank of England cuts interest rates.